 Prepare Your Home

-We have some great tips for preparing your home for a vacation here.
+We have some great tips for preparing your home for a vacation here (with different lists for a beach vacation, theme park vacation, and city vacation).
 You’ll want to make sure that you have your mail held before you leave.
 I also generally tell a neighbor that I am going on vacation, so that she can make sure that no packages are sitting outside our house while we are away.
 Even if you hold your mail, some items can show up.

 If you have a pet, in addition to arranging pet care, you’ll want to make sure that all shots are up to date.
 This may involve getting a vet appointment, so do this early.